 I hope you will consider supporting a small family-owned business that is making a difference and enjoy a great cup of joe!

 In case you don’t know I have authored two books for you, Essential Keto Bread and Essential Keto Desserts both inspired by your requests over the years.
 It’s my prayer these keto cookbooks will help make keto a delicious breeze for you.

-I sure hope you will give this low carb lemon curd pie a try.
+I sure hope you will give this keto tiramisu no-bake dessert a try.
 Once you do, make sure you remember to tag us on Instagram and Facebook.
 It’s what keeps this girl encouraged to keep sharing and perfecting her recipes.

 Also, check out our Amazon Store for our recommendations.
 You might be surprised by how many great keto options are at your disposal.

 If there is one thing I particularly proud of sharing it’s how we combined our Christian faith with the keto diet.